mikael-ros/picket/README.md

 ## 🤔 The why?

 I created this plugin for use in a small game project I'm working on.
-I wanted to have a simple and flexible solution for drawing fences that autoconnect, and could not find any current solutions.
+I wanted to have a simple and flexible solution for drawing fences that auto-connect, and could not find any simple solutions.
 Such solutions may exist, but Google (as usual these days) failed me, so I decided to implement it myself. *If anything, I learnt something from it :)*

 ## ⚙️ Installation
 ### 💚 Easy